The Great Wagon Road Project

 Acceptance of this enormous task numbers in the few.
 Hard work, dedication and an enormous drive to succeed is required.
 The Research Team is fully aware of all of these and gladly accepts the task without complaining to offer the best that we have while continuing to live our lives, perform our daily routines such as employment and family needs and to embark on the adventure of a lifetime.
 In every sense of the word, it is well worth the long hours along the way.
 Concentration on the goal is what we all have in common, it is that goal of national recognition that keeps us going.
 This process is years in the making, it may take as little as three but could amount to as much as ten years.
 The commitment of the Research Team lies within the heart of each person.
 We are comprised of volunteers who quickly became the best of friends open to discovery and working hard together while sharing our journey to earn the respect the Great Wagon Road deserves.

 We are always eager to receive new information and materials in regard to our task at hand.
 If you believe you have information that may guide us to our ultimate goal, we would love to hear from you.
 Simply submit your information to the Great Wagon Road Research Team via Piedmont Trails.
-We encourage attaching photos if this is possible and provide as much detail as available.
+We encourage attaching photos if possible and provide as much detail as available.
 As the team gathers the evidence and discovers the facts, various articles will be shared on Piedmont Trails about our progress.
-The evidence continues to build as we get closer to goal and national recognition.
+The evidence continues to build as we get closer to our goal and national recognition.
 If you would like to become an active member of the research team, submit your information today and join the journey along this fascinating historical trail.
 Thank You so much for visiting the Great Wagon Road Project.